buddydeepansh/CryptoDashboard/README.md

 ## Acknowledgements

- - This project is made under the guidance of Mr. Avi Vashishta (Intructor: AccioJobs).
+ - This project is made under the guidance of Mr. Avi Vashishta (Instructor: AccioJobs).